Milorad Roganović: Biography

 Currently he performs the duties of editor-in-chief of the radio Studio B. Milorad Roganovic finished radio and TV management courses in Thessaloniki and London.
 He participated specialist seminars about local and private television in Leedscastle, Thessaloniki.
 He also participated in specialist seminars about the influence ad role of the European Council in Strasbourg.
 He was a guest of the US government informative centre for a month and a half, touring various parts of the US and studying independent media and freedom of the press.
 He had shorter studying trips to France, Germany, Great Britain, etc.

 He is the author of a series of radio and TV interviews with the highest Yugoslavian and foreign statesmen.
 He is the winner of the greatest journalist awards in his company and in Serbia, a journalist who was in the last fifteen years interviewed and quoted in several dozen of greatest world magazines (the Washington Post, the New York Times, Yoshiro Shimbun).

 He is considered to be one of the greatest independent journalists in Serbia in the past decade.
 He's a member of the Journalist Society of Serbia (UNS) and the international Federation of Journalists with headquarters in Brussels, as well as European Journalists of Serbia (UENS).

 Roganovic is considered as one of the most prominent experts on the ethics of a word spoken in public, journalist professional codex and local media.

 He was an associate of The Centre for Liberal-Democratic studies (CLDS) in Belgrade, and author of the project "Hate-mongering and words spoken in public - ethical problems", which was held in several cities in Serbia from January to May 2004.

 Currently he is the editor and host of the radio political talk show, "Slučaj B" on Radio Studio B.

 He has often stressed that all of his achievements he credits to bravery of his superior Mr.Dragan Kojadinovic whom he was honored to support as his deputy for all those years.
-Together they were a true force of truth.